 This section will go through what you need to do within the first few days of checking in, and also how to look after your room and shared apartment spaces during your time here!

-You’ll receive an Inventory/Room Condition Report Form when you first check-in to the Village.
-This form must be completed and returned to the office within 48 hours of moving in.
+You’ll receive an online Condition Report Form after you first check-in to the Village.
+This form must be completed and submitted within 7 days of moving in.
 It is really important that your form is completed in detail, as it will be a record of the condition of your room when you arrived.
-If you don’t return the form, we will consider everything is OK.
+If you don’t submit the form, we will consider everything is OK.
 Please make the effort, as it will avoid issues with your Security deposit/Bond when you move out.

 Your Bedroom includes: Bed frame, mattress, open wardrobe with shelves and drawers, desk with attached bookshelf, desk light and desk chair.